bodias/machine-learning/projects/capstone/capstone_report_template.md

 ![File stats](home_credit/images/file_stats.png)

 The training data has 307511 observations (each one a separate loan) and 121 features (variables) plus the TARGET (the label we want to predict).
-The test data folows the same structure, but it has 48744 observations and lacks the TARGET column.
+The test data follows the same structure, but it has 48744 observations and lacks the TARGET column.

 We can see the first 10 observations of the main training data below :